jennguyen1/recipe_finder/README.md

 Don't let your food waste away in the refrigerator!
 Use the [Recipe Finder](https://jennynguyen.shinyapps.io/recipe_finder/) to search for delicious Vietnamese recipes!

 The [Recipe Finder](https://jennynguyen.shinyapps.io/recipe_finder/) is an R Shiny application that searches through recipes available on [NhuyHoa's Recipes](https://nhuyhoa-recipes.netlify.app/post/) for selected ingredients.
-All recipe information is stored on SQLite database `data/recipes.db`, which both the website and the application pulls from.
+All recipe information is stored on cloud database, which both the website and the application pulls from.

 ![screenshot of display 1](images/app_screenshot1.jpg)